 Our compensation committee consists of Dr. Rice, Ms. Peacock and Messrs.
-Mylod and Schreier, with Dr. Rice serving as chairperson.
-In August 2019, Ms. Peacock was appointed to the compensation committee.
+Mylod and Seibel, with Dr. Rice serving as chairperson.
+Mr. Schreier served as a member of our compensation committee until his resignation as a member of the board of directors in December 2020.
+Mr. Seibel was appointed to the compensation committee in December 2020.
+Dr. Rice, who will not be standing for re-election as a director at the Annual Meeting, will remain the chairperson and a member of the compensation committee until the Annual Meeting.
+Our board of directors selected Ms. Peacock to succeed Dr. Rice as chairperson of the compensation committee following the Annual Meeting.
 Each member of the compensation committee meets the requirements for independence for compensation committee members under the listing standards of Nasdaq.
 Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended ("Exchange Act"), or Rule 16b-3.
 Our compensation committee is responsible for, among other things:

-reviewing, approving, and determining, or making recommendations to our board of directors regarding, the compensation of our executive officers, including our chief executive officer;

-- · administering our equity compensation plans; - reviewing, approving, and administering incentive compensation and equity compensation plans; - · reviewing and approving our overall compensation philosophy; and - · making recommendations regarding non-employee director compensation to our full board of directors.
+- reviewing, approving, and determining, or making recommendations to our board of directors regarding, the compensation of our executive officers, including our chief executive officer; - · administering our equity compensation plans; - · reviewing, approving, and administering incentive compensation and equity compensation plans; - reviewing and approving our overall compensation philosophy; and - making recommendations regarding non-employee director compensation to our full board of directors.

 Our compensation committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
 A copy of the charter for our compensation committee is available on our website at investors.dropbox.com.
-During 2019, our compensation committee held five meetings.
+During 2020, our compensation committee held six meetings.